 Give yourself permission to connect, read, discuss and share deeply around the vast body that connects us all - the Great Ocean.
-As part of our multi-year research and programming arc Blue Assembly, please join us for The Word for World is Ocean Reading Circle led by Dr Bronwyn Bailey-Chateris.
+As part of our multi-year research and programming arc Blue Assembly, please join us for The Word for World is Ocean Reading Circle led by Dr Bronwyn Bailey-Charteris.

 Taking the title as an oceanic homage to expert wordsmith and worldmaker Ursula K Le Guin, this reading circle departs from Blue Assembly to seek collective and multiple understandings of oceanic sovereignty, lessons of Indigenous water ways, hydrofeminism and the Hydrocene.
 Run online with a final in-person gathering and book launch, the reading circle expands and diffracts the watery knowledges emanating from the Great Ocean and its surrounds.
 Led by curator and researcher Dr Bronwyn Bailey-Charteris in collaboration with UQ Art Museum.